Enhance and grow your business

-Running a business can be lonely and frustrating.
+Running a business at the moment can be lonely and frustrating.
 You might be facing a number of challenges at the same time and you might be fighting on many fronts.
-If you're a business owner or senior manager in a small to medium sized company, the Help to Grow Management training programme will help you meet today's business challenges.
+If you're a business owner or senior manager in a small to medium sized company Help to Grow Management training programme will help you meet today's business challenges.

 - You must be in a senior management role (a decision-maker and/or member of the senior management team), with at least one direct report

 - The business you work in must have been operating for at least 1 year

 - Your business must have between 5 and 249 employees

 - If your business employs between 5 and 9 people, then only one person can take part in this programme

 - If your business employs between 10 and 249 people, then two people can take part in this programme

 'Help To Grow: Management' is a three-month, online and face-to-face practical management training programme.

 Portsmouth Business School delivers the programme, which is accredited by the Small Business Charter (SBC) and is supported by the Department for Business and Trade.